BiancoZandbergen/XMOS_FreeRTOS/Demo/XMOS_XS1_XCC/readme.txt

 Supported boards are: XC-1, XC-1A, XC2, XC-5, XK-1, XDK
 (not all of them are tested though)

-The demo in the XC1_multithread directory shows how to use FreeRTOS together with other hardware threads on the same and other cores.
-This demo can only be run from the XC-1 (not XC-1A!) board without modification.
-The main routine is moved from main.c to par.xc.

 Current API calls tested on this port:

 xTaskCreate